“Mom…mom, mom, mom, mom…MOM!”

 In this article, we’ll highlight the challenges women are currently facing in the workforce and why many of them are deciding to become stay at home moms.
 We’ll also share how they can create their stay at home mom resume to reenter the workforce if that’s what they decide.

-So – you took a break from your career to be a stay at home parent for a few years while your children were young.
-Now that they are getting older and are in school full-time, you’re thinking about returning to the workforce.
+So – you took a break from your career to be a stay-at-home parent and you’re thinking about returning to the workforce.
 This might be a return to your former career or perhaps your interests and values have changed and you are interested in something completely different.
-Whatever you choose, know that you have developed some incredible skills during your time away from the workforce and those skills are in demand in today’s workplace!
+Whatever you choose, know that you have developed some incredible skills during your time away from the workforce and those skills are in demand in the workplace!

-Assuming it has been awhile since you have written a resume and launched a job search, you might be feeling overwhelmed given the amount of information available.
-A quick Google search for “how to write a resume” yields 144,000 results.
+When the time comes, you might be feeling overwhelmed given the amount of information available.
+A quick Google search for “how to write a resume” yields 2,010,000,000 results.
 Who has time to go through all those results, much less decide what is valid information?
 Not a stay at home mom!
-After years of working with women returning to the workforce, I’m offering 4 top tips on what to include on your stay at home mom resume.
+That’s why we’re offering four top tips on what to include on your stay at home mom resume.

 1) There is no such thing as a one-size-fits-all resume

 You cannot create one resume and use it for every application.
 You must customize each one and target it to the position.
-Use the job posting as your guide.
+Use the job posting as your guide when writing your resume.
 Pull out the keywords and skills and incorporate them into your resume.
 Otherwise, your resume will get lost and overlooked by applicant tracking systems.
 It might sound like a lot of work, editing your resume for each job you apply to, but it is critical to do this so your application will catch your reader’s attention.